 Lists

-UNESCO forms international lists to promote the values of living cultural heritage and share experience.
+UNESCO forms international lists to promote the values of living cultural heritage and sharing experiences.
 In the UNESCO lists, 584 values from 131 countries of the world had been recorded by January 2021.
-Latvia in those lists has been mentioned twice – in 2003 Tradition and symbolism of song and dance festivals In Estonia, Latvia and Lithuania was recognised as a Masterpiece of the oral and intangible cultural heritage of humanity (listed in 2008 in the UNESCO Representative list of intangible cultural heritage) and in 2009 The Suitu cultural space was included in the UNESCO List of intangible cultural heritage in need of urgent safeguarding Suiti Cultural Space.
-In 2022, THE representative list of UNESCO mankind intangible cultural heritage includes the “tree float” element, which is also represented by: The craft skills of Gauja raftsmen.
+Latvia has been mentioned twice in those lists – in 2003 tradition and symbolism of the Song and Dance Festival in Estonia, Latvia and Lithuania was recognised as a Masterpiece of the oral and intangible cultural heritage of humanity (listed in the 2008 UNESCO Representative list of intangible cultural heritage) and, in 2009, the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding included the Suiti Cultural Space.
+In 2022, the element "Koku pludināšana" (Tree Floating) was included in the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.
+It is also represented by The Craft Skills of Gauja Raftsmen.

 In 2017: